HYF-Class22/group1-hyf-rebuild/planning/development-strategy.md

 ---

 ## User-stories

 - website Title

-  As a user I want to see website title
+  As a user, I want to see the website title

 - Menu-bar

-  As a user I want to see vividly the menu bar
+  As a user, I want to see vividly the menu bar

 - Website home picture

-- As I user I want to see website home picture
+  As a user, I want to see the website's home picture

 - Website Mission

-  As a user I want to discover the website objectives, mission and history
+  As a user, I want to discover the website's objectives, mission, and history

 - Main Sponsors

-  As a user I want to learn about the main sponsors
+  As a user, I want to learn about the main sponsors

 - Almuni Testimonials

-  As a user I want to check some alumni testimonials
+  As a user, I want to check some alumni testimonials

 - Newsletter

-  As I user I want to subscribe to the newsletters
+  As a user, I want to subscribe to the newsletters

 - Contact us

-  As I user I want to contact the responsibles
+  As a user, I want to contact the responsible

 - Headquarter

   As I user I want to see a map of the headquarter

-- Support, partnership and volunteer
+- Support, partnership, and volunteer

-  As I user I want to support volunteer and make a partnership
+  As I user I want to support, volunteer, or make a partnership

 - Social Media links

-  As a user I want to social media links in the footer
+  As a user, I want to see social media links in the footer